Information Security Oversight Office

-The Information Security Oversight Office (ISOO) is responsible to the President for policy and oversight of the government-wide security classification system and the National Industrial Security Program in the United States.
+The Information Security Oversight Office (ISOO) is responsible to the President for policy and oversight of the government-wide security classification system, the Controlled Unclassified Information Program, and the National Industrial Security Program in the United States.
 The ISOO is a component of the National Archives and Records Administration (NARA) and receives policy and program guidance from the National Security Council (NSC).

 History

 On December 1, 1978, President Jimmy Carter established the Information Security Oversight Office through Executive Order 12065, "National Security Information".
 ISOO replaced the Interagency Classification Review Committee (ICRC), which had been created by Executive Order 11652 issued by President Richard Nixon in 1972.

 The ICRC was composed of representatives from the Departments of Defense, Justice and State; the predecessor to the United States Department of Energy, the Atomic Energy Commission, and the CIA.
 John Eisenhower chaired the ICRC, which met monthly at the White House.
 After Eisenhower resigned in 1973, the administrative function of the ICRC was moved to the National Archives and Records Service, a component of the General Services Administration, with the Archivist of the United States, James Rhodes, named as acting chairman.
-William L. Brown, an attorney with the Atomic Energy Commission, was appointed Executive Director in October 1973 and served until December, 1975.
+William L. Brown, an attorney with the Atomic Energy Commission, was appointed executive director in October 1973 and served until December, 1975.
 The committee continued to meet monthly in the Roosevelt Room of the White House.

 Former Iowa Congressman Michael Blouin served as the first Director of ISOO.
 When Blouin stepped down in 1980, President Carter appointed Steven Garfinkel as ISOO's second Director.
 Garfinkel served as Director until his retirement in January 2002.
 In May 2002, the Archivist of the United States appointed J. William Leonard as Director with the approval of President Bush.
 Leonard served as Director until his retirement in January 2008.
 William J. Bosanko was named the acting Director in January 2008 and was formally appointed as Director by the Archivist of the United States, with the approval of President Bush, on April 16, 2008.
 Bosanko served as Director until March 2011.
 On August 1, 2011, the Archivist of the United States appointed John P. Fitzpatrick as ISOO's fifth Director, with the approval of President Obama.
 Fitzpatrick served as Director until January 2016.
-William Cira, Associate Director for Classification Management, served as acting Director until he retired in December 2016, when the President Trump approved Mark Bradley’s appointment as Director of ISOO.
+William Cira, associate director for Classification Management, served as acting Director until he retired in December 2016, when the President Trump approved Mark Bradley's appointment as Director of ISOO.
+Upond Bradley’s retirement from federal service on June 30, 2023, William Fischer, Director of NARA’s National Declassification Center (NDC) was named as the acting Director of ISOO, while retaining his leadership role at the NDC.
+Effective November 3, 2024, Michael D. Thomas was appointed Director of ISOO by the Archivist of the United States, with the approval of the President.